-- He is typically willing to accept guidance and suggestions from others. - He is friendly, cooperative, and likely fairly easy to manage. - Oliver demonstrates a positive attitude concerning organizational constraints and restrictions. - He should be willing to conform to company policies without feeling any loss of personal freedom. - He will usually accept the advice and criticism of those in authority.
+- He is typically willing to accept guidance and suggestions from those in authority - He is friendly, cooperative, and likely fairly easy to manage. - Oliver demonstrates a positive attitude concerning organizational constraints and restrictions. - He should be willing to conform to sales policies without feeling any loss of personal freedom. - He will usually accept the advice and criticism of sales managers.

-- Encourage free thinking and reward efforts to develop creative solutions to accomplishing tasks, even if they contradict established procedures. - Acknowledge the importance of procedural requirements, but encourage personal expression in areas that don't need as much regulation. - Demonstrate in your daily work how it is acceptable to bend the rules within the limits of your organizational culture.
+- Encourage free thinking and reward efforts to develop creative solutions to accomplishing sales tasks, even if they contradict established procedures. - Acknowledge the importance of procedural requirements, but encourage personal expression in areas that don't need as much regulation. - Demonstrate in your daily work how it is acceptable to bend the rules within the limits of your organizational culture.

-He responds well to a regulated environment and is willing to accept external controls.
+He responds well to a regulated sales environment and is willing to accept external controls.